Podroll

-According to Pocket Casts (my podcast player of choice), since November 9, 2015, I've listened for 134 days 10 hours.
+According to Pocket Casts (my podcast player of choice), since November 9, 2015, I've listened to 137 days 11 hours worth of podcasts.

 Despite listening to many podcasts for so long, I practically NEVER listen to podcasts that are just a couple people talking in a room, which make up the biggest podcasts in existence.
 I love narrative structure.
 Reported stories.
 Production value.
-The marriage of journalism and storytelling that makes you feel like you're reading a great longform article, but with sound.
+The marriage of journalism and storytelling similar to reading a great longform article, but with sound.

 Essential Staples